DAism2019/SCC0/README.md

 # Motivation
 By integrating AI, the value theory of token economics, and the governance features of smart contracts, we have proposed a standardized approach to ensure that dApps and dAIpps can transparently declare and comply with the SCC0 license:

-- The off-chain source code of a or a group of dAIpps verify SCC0 compliance and ensures that the deployed dAIpp/dApp uses the open source published.
+- The verification of SCC0 compliance for source code is carried out by dAIpps, ensuring that all code for each dAIpp/dApp has been audited and its smart contract code matches the deployed contract source code.
 - During contract interactions, parties mutually verify whether the other violates the SCC0 license.
 - To support the development of smart commons, a dedicated public governance fund (Satoshi UTO Fund) covers development and operational costs while distributing anonymous rewards to various contributors.
 - These applications form a censorship-resistant infrastructure with no ownership claims or governance backdoors.